 Fender or Ibanez?

-Fender and Ibanez are two of the most respected guitar and bass builders in the world.
-Anyone who has been around guitars for even a short amount of time is familiar with their names, and they are among the top brands for musicians in every genre.
+Fender and Ibanez are two of the most respected guitar and bass brands in the world.
+Anyone who has been around guitars for even a short amount of time is familiar with their names, and they are among the top choices for musicians in every genre.

 Then you can get on your way to choosing the perfect guitar or bass from one of these brands, or expand your search to one of the other top guitar companies out there.